bikeshaving/crank/website/documents/guides/06-special-props-and-tags.md

 Crank provides certain APIs in the form of special props or element tags.
 The following is an overview of these props and tags.

 ## Special Props
-The following props apply to all elements, regardless of tag or renderer.
+The following prop names have special behavior.
+They are not passed to host elements and should not be used to define component props.

-### crank-key
+### key
 By default, Crank uses an element’s tag and position to determine if it represents an update or a change to the tree.
 Because elements often represent stateful DOM nodes or components, it can be useful to *key* the children of an element to hint to the renderer that an element has been added, moved or removed from a parent.
-In Crank, we do this with the special prop `crank-key`:
+In Crank, we do this with the special prop `key`:

 ```jsx live
 import {createElement} from "https://unpkg.com/@b9g/crank/crank";